 The agriculture sector, comprising fisheries and aquaculture, is most vulnerable to climate change.
 A comprehensive understanding of its impact is critical in formulating informed and effective adaptation strategies.
-Empirical studies have demonstrated that the intensification of extreme weather conditions have found to increase prolonged droughts and flash floods, and these changes have directly and indirectly affected the agriculture sector in Cambodia, thus imposing barriers to economic growth and national food security.130
+Empirical studies have demonstrated that the intensification of extreme weather conditions have found to increase prolonged droughts and flash floods, and these changes have directly and indirectly affected the agriculture sector in Cambodia, thus imposing barriers to economic growth and national food security.

 A study by Cambodia Development Resource Institute (CDRI) found that prolonged droughts from 2013 to 2020 have caused the most severe impacts as opposed to all other hazards.
 As per the study, across all four agro-ecological zones in Cambodia, the rural communities dependent on agriculture have high levels of vulnerability, and those dependent on water resources have medium levels of vulnerability.
 The study further states that drought frequency is highest in Kampot Province, and drought is the most frequently occurring natural disaster and floods are the second most common extreme event.
-The study further states that drought is the most frequently occurring natural disaster and floods are the second most common extreme event.